hugoisprogramming/HugFlix/README.md

 5. You can select the quality you want in the 'Quality Profile' field
 6. You can tune the other parameters and then click on 'Add'

-Sonarr will automatically search for the episodes on your indexer, Deluge will download them and move them to Hugflix/data/Series.
+Sonarr will automatically search for the episodes on your indexer (if available), Deluge will download them and move them to Hugflix/data/Series.
 The episodes will be available on Jellyfin to watch them.

-## TO DO

-- [ ]  Add Radarr to download Movies
+## Adding a movie for the first time on Radarr

+1. Click on 'Movies' -> 'Add New'
+2. Search for your favorite movie and click on it
+3. In 'Root Folder', click on 'Add a new path' and select the folder 'Movies' (by clicking on it and then ok).
+You need to do that only for the first movie you add.
+4. You can select the quality you want in the 'Quality Profile' field
+5. You can tune the other parameters and then click on 'Add'

+Radarr will automatically search for the movie on your indexer (if available), Deluge will download it and move it to Hugflix/data/Movies.
+The movie will be available on Jellyfin to watch it.